This is the first step! The initial consultation is the most important lesson to start you and your dog on a path of understanding one another.

-In home dog training is ideal for some behaviors like loose leash walking, house training, reactivity, good manners, meets and greets and so much more.
-If we agree on this approach, I will work with you for one or more sessions (packages available).
-I will teach you how to manage a given situation with your dog and show you some new techniques.
+After this crucial meeting, I will work with you, in person, for one or more sessions (packages available).
+I will teach you how to manage any given situations with your dog and coach you while you are learning new techniques.

 Between our coaching sessions, you will be asked to practice and to monitor the progress made with your dog.